-S&P 500 Has Performed 35% Worse Under Trump Than Under Obama
+S&P 500 Has Performed Far Worse Under Trump Than Under Obama

 The numbers under Trump were 21.4% for the S&P 500, 25.2% for the Dow, and 34.2% for Nasdaq.

-“The first three years of the Obama years is confidence returning to the market and investors emerging out of the bunker mentality of the financial crisis,” Mitchell said.
+“The first three years of the Obama years is confidence returning to the market and investors emerging out of the bunker mentality of the financial crisis,” said Christopher Mitchell, assistant professor of politics and international relations at Mount Holyoke College.

 “In President Trump’s case, his very pro-business attitude unleashed some animal spirits in markets and for business leaders,” said Mark Hamrick, senior economic analyst at Bankrate.com.
 “But he has also been unpredictable.
 His decisions on trade have been negative for business sentiment and also for the real economy.”